jshuzi/Py-information-store-mongodb/README.md

-# top-music-of-douban
+#  you、douban、jd
-Download information about the top music of douban.com
+Download information from the internets